Wavefront Mapping for Absolute Atom Interferometry

 This study focused on the parabolic wavefront bias, but higher-order wavefront analysis is likely necessary to capture the full absolute bias on inertial phases for more complex wavefront profiles ~\cite{Gillot2016}.
 This analysis would involve fitting of $\phi_{\Delta}$ to Zernike polynomials and involve corrections to the gravimetric phase for each of the even-order terms.
 The higher order terms do not have constant curvature, and measuring the final position of the atoms in the gas with respect to the wavefront would be necessary to correct these biases.
 We have performed this Zernike analysis up to 8th-order for our measurements of $\phi_{\Delta}$, and the resulting curvature values are consistent with the $\phi_{\mathrm{even}}$ analysis presented in Fig.~\ref{fig:fig3}.

 Transverse phase mapping is a direct method for measuring the wavefront biases and could be incorporated into many LPAI systems as a calibration step or as the primary phase measurement.
-The ``cat-eye" retro-reflection approach used here enabled imaging in the transverse plane and provided a convenient method to control the curvature of the wavefront, but other methods for retro-reflection may be more practical in fieldable gravimeters, including use of dichroic optics or partially-reflective mirrors.
+The ``cat-eye" retro-reflection approach used here enabled imaging in the transverse plane and provided a convenient method to control the curvature of the wavefront, but other methods for retro-reflection may be more practical in fieldable gravimeters and large-scale interferometers, including use of dichroic optics or partially-reflective mirrors, without the need for a rapid mirror motion.
 Spatial wavefront mapping may prove useful in a broad range of LPAI systems including gyroscopes, long-baseline interferometers~\cite{abeMatterwaveAtomicGradiometer2021}, and other measurements where mrad-level phase accuracy is needed~\cite{hoganAtomicGravitationalWave2011b}.

 {\it Acknowledgment}---This work was supported by the National Institute of Standards and Technology and the ``NIST on a Chip" program.
 JJ acknowledges the financial assistance award 70NANB23H027 from U.S. Department of Commerce, NIST.
 We thank Greg Hoth and Stephen Eckel for helpful suggestions on this manuscript, and we thank Elizabeth Donley for her years of support as chief of the Time and Frequency Division at NIST.